 The following graphs show the annual submission and publication rates for RFCs over the past 3 years.
-The effects of the above can be viewed in publication rates in the 2008-2009 graphs.
+The effects of the above can be viewed in publication rates in the 2009 graph.

 Annual Submission and Publication Rates

 3. Queue Processing Times